 1. Start Small and Build

-Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use the half your body weight rule to come to that number).
+Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use half your body weight rule to come to that number).
 Start with a goal of 40 ounces and increase your intake over time.
-Drinking less, in the beginning, will also cut down on bathroom visits and make this goal less overwhelming for you.
+Drinking less, in the beginning, will also cut down on bathroom visits and make this goal feel less overwhelming to you.

 3. Plan to Fail!